sonic-net/sonic-mgmt/sdn_tests/testplans/gNMI_Port_Management_E2E_Test_Plan.md

 ### Test 2: ON_CHANGE Test

-This test is not supported on vGPINs as vGPINs does not support physical port properties like oper-status.\
-Using [single switch setup](#heading=h.kxgqbvek6e39), the following steps will be performed:
+The following steps will be performed:

 1. Use gNMI get operation to fetch the state values for `oper-status` and `admin-status`.
 2. Expect that: